 Rhetoric, a term coined by the renowned philosopher Aristotle, is a skill many seek to master because it enhances the clarity and effectiveness of communication.
 Rhetoric appears in many forms but has one main goal: to convince the reader or listener of the rhetorician’s point in a speech or essay.

 Although it sounds straightforward, rhetoric is a skill that requires ongoing improvement.
 A skilled rhetorician knows how to use language, rhetorical devices, and other rhetorical techniques to effectively convey a message.
+Every device serves a purpose: to support the argument and make sense of complex ideas for the audience.
 Before giving a speech or writing an essay, they assess the audience to ensure the information is well-received.

 What is a Rhetorical Analysis?

-A rhetorical analysis examines a text to determine how rhetoric operates, how ideas are presented, and how the author tries to achieve a goal.
+A rhetorical analysis examines a text to determine how rhetoric operates, how ideas are presented, and how the author uses specific tools and techniques to achieve a goal.
 Many think that a rhetorical analysis is akin to a summary.
-But compared to a summary, a rhetorical analysis doesn’t wrap up the content to help other readers understand the text’s main idea.
+But compared to a summary, a rhetorical analysis does not wrap up the content to help other readers understand the text primary idea.

-Moreover, a rhetorical analysis doesn’t encapsulate the main message.
-Instead, it attempts to understand how the author’s thoughts affect the audience.
-The examinator can look at various elements, such as lexicography, morphology, semantics, logical strains, etc.
+Moreover, a rhetorical analysis does not encapsulate the main message.
+Instead, it attempts to understand how the author thoughts affect the audience.
+The examiner can look at various elements, such as lexicography, morphology, semantics, logical strains, etc.

 To learn more about analytical essays in general, read our separate article: How to Write an Analytical Essay.